Xenoveritas/abuse/BUILDING.md

 3. Build the files

-   Under Linux and Mac OS X, this is the familiar `make`.
+   Under Linux and macOS, this is the familiar `make`.

    Under Windows, you'll want to use `MSBuild abuse.sln`.
 (Alternatively, open the solution in Visual Studio and build it that way.)
 You can also just run `MSBuild ALL_BUILD.vcxproj` as `ALL_BUILD.vcxproj` is the default build target.